cannontrodder/LiftLogExport/docs/Docker.md

 ## Build the Container

 You must at least have the [Docker Engine](https://docs.docker.com/engine/install/) installed on your system to build and run the container.
 If you don't have Docker installed, you can download it from the [official Docker website](https://docs.docker.com/get-docker/).

+Alternatively you can use [podman](https://podman.io/), just replace "docker" in the commands below with "podman".

 To build the Docker image for the LiftLog Backup CLI, use the following command: